smartcat-labs/cassandra-diagnostics/README.md

 - Cassandra Diagnostics Connector
 - Cassandra Diagnostics Reporter

 Every of these components is packaged into its own JAR file (accompanied with necessary dependencies).
-These JAR files need to be present on the classpath.
+These JAR files are available for download on [Maven Central](https://mvnrepository.com/artifact/io.smartcat) and need to be present on the classpath.

 Pay attention to the fact that Cassandra Diagnostics Connector has to be aligned with the used Cassandra version.
 For example, `cassandra-diagnostics-connector21` should be used with Cassandra 2.1.